 Furthermore, it is perceived as an important leadership step.
-Last year, the Chatham House Institute has stated in a groundbreaking study that as the general public is unaware of the issue and unlikely to change consumption patterns, governments must lead in shifting attitudes and behavior.
+Last year, the Chatham House Institute has stated in a groundbreaking study that as the general public is unaware of the issue and unlikely to change consumption patterns, governments must lead in shifting attitudes and behaviour.

 As China became a global economic power, the country’s meat consumption has skyrocketed from 13 kg of meat per person/year in 1982 to 63 kg today.
 This trend is expected to continue.
-Animal farming is responsible for 14.5 per cent of global anthropogenic greenhouse gas emissions (latest FAO figures) and is therefore one of the key drivers of climate change.
+Animal farming is responsible for 14.5 per cent of global anthropogenic greenhouse gas emissions (latest FAO figures) and is, therefore, one of the key drivers of climate change.

 Read the in-depth article here.

 Expert group proposes new global food waste standard – ignores food loss due to animal farming